ethanhenry3/CS330-Final-Project/README.md

 #### Step 2: Run JAR Files on Windows 11
 To do this, first, open a File Explorer window and locate your JAR file.
 Then Right-click your JAR file and choose Open With > Java(TM) Platform SE Binary.
 Your JAR file will launch and you’ll be able to interact with it.
 And that’s all there is to it.

+## Platform Its Been Tested On
+The only platform tas

 ## Test Environments
 1. A fresh installation of Ubuntu 22.04 LTS (Jammy Jellyfish)
 2. A fresh installation of Windows 11